Kaczmarz-type inner-iteration preconditioned flexible GMRES methods for consistent linear systems

-Table~\ref{tab:4} shows that AB-GMRES preconditioned by the NE-SOR inner iterations is the fastest among all the methods for matrices RANDL1, RANDL2 and RANDL4.
-F-AB-GMRES preconditioned by the GRK inner iterations is the fastest among all the methods for matrices RANDL3, and the GK inner iterations is the fastest among all the methods for matrices RANDL5 and RANDL6.
+{{Table~\ref{tab:4} shows that F-AB-GMRES preconditioned by the GK inner iterations is the fastest among all the methods for the artificial random matrices RANDL$i$, $i=1,2,\ldots,6$.}} We should remark that the time for actual execution for NE-SOR method is small, but the time for parameter tuning is large.

+Table~\ref{tab:fullrank_over} shows that F-AB-GMRES preconditioned by the GK method is the fastest regarding the CPU time among all the methods for matrices illc1850, gen and photogrammetry2.

+In Figure~\ref{fig:fullrank_over}, we plot the relative residual norm ${{{{\left\| {{{\boldsymbol{r}}_k}} \right\|}_2}}}/{{{{\left\| \boldsymbol{b} \right\|}_2}}}$ versus the total number of inner iterations and CPU time in seconds for the matrix photogrammetry2. {{Figure~\ref{fig:fullrank_over} shows that F-AB-GMRES preconditioned by the GK inner iterations is best among all the methods regarding the total number of inner iterations and CPU time for the matrix photogrammetry2.}} These results are in accordance with Table~\ref{tab:fullrank_over}.

 Table~\ref{tab:5} shows that F-AB-GMRES preconditioned by the GK method is the fastest regarding the CPU time among all the methods for matrices Maragal$\_$3, Maragal$\_$4 and Maragal$\_$5.